chandanhpcic/docs/source/manual/how-tos/ipsec-swanctl-rw-ikev2-eap-mschapv2.rst

 1.1 - VPN: IPsec: Connections: Pools
 ------------------------------------

 Create an IPv4 pool that all roadwarriors will share.
 This configuration will result in 256 usable IPv4 addresses.
 Please note that this is not a network, it's a pool of IP addresses that will be leased.
 The DNS Server(s) will be pushed as *Configuration Payload* (RFC4306 and RFC7296 3.15).
-In this example they represent the Unbound Server of the OPNsense.
+In this example they represent the Unbound Server of the Reticen8.

     ==============================================  ====================================================================================================
     **Name:**                                       pool-roadwarrior-ipv4